reald/uv-k5-firmware-custom/README.md

   * Decrease frequency step in menu "Step" to desired channel raster.
 * Chirp does read different channel settings than in my radio.
   * If you changed channel settings on the radio you have to store them first (menu "ChSave").
-  * Chirp does not support seperate settings for modulation and bandwidth.
-So bandwidth is selected implicitily by the modulation.
-This chirp driver uses in AM mode already "narrow" bandwidth and "U1K7" (1.7kHz) for "NAM" and "USB".

 ## Headphones